 Advocates for Youth is dedicated to creating programs and promoting policies that help young people make informed and responsible decisions about their sexual health.
 Advocates for Youth relies on dedicated staff to accomplish its mission.
 Below are current job and internship openings.

-ORGANIZATIONAL DESCRIPTION: Advocates for Youth is dedicated to creating programs and promoting policies that help young people make informed and responsible decisions about their sexual health.
-Since 1980, Advocates provides information, training, and advocacy to youth, youth-serving organizations, policy makers, and the media in the U.S. and internationally.
+Advocates for Youth is dedicated to creating programs and advocating for policies that help young people make informed and responsible decisions about their reproductive and sexual health.
+Advocates provides information, training, and strategic assistance to youth-serving organizations, policy makers, youth activists, and the media in the United States and the developing world.

 SUPERVISOR: Associate Director, Teen Pregnancy Prevention

-ORGANIZATIONAL DESCRIPTION: Advocates for Youth is an international, nonprofit organization that creates programs and advocates for policies that help young people make safe, responsible decisions about their sexual and reproductive health.
+ORGANIZATIONAL DESCRIPTION: Advocates for Youth is dedicated to creating programs and promoting policies that help young people make informed and responsible decisions about their sexual health.

 The successful candidate will bring: